How much US Direct Loan funding am I eligible for?

 Can I receive funding for Jump Start?

 Yes.
-If you are participating in Jumpstart and would like us to include the fee in your US loan assessment, please send an email to email@example.com, including your name and student number with your request.
+If you are participating in Jumpstart and would like to include the fee in your US loan assessment, please send your request via email (with your name and UBC student number) to firstname.lastname@example.org.
 We will include the registration fee when we calculate your cost of attendance.

 How do I file my taxes in the US while I’m studying in Canada?

 As a Canadian institution, UBC does not issue American tax documents (ex: Form 1098-T).
 However, UBC does issue a form called the T2022A through your SSC.
 You can use this form or provide it to your accountant for the purposes of filing your taxes in the US.
 UBC also recommends that you file taxes to Canada while you are studying at UBC.
-You can find helpful instructions and information you will need available here.
+You can find helpful instructions here.

 Where do I go to get my In-School Deferment/Continuation of Interest-Free Status form filled out?

 Your Enrolment Services Advisor can help you complete your In-School Deferment/Continuation of Interest-Free Status form.
-If you don’t have an advisor, you can bring the form in person to Enrolment Services in Brock Hall.
+If you don’t have an advisor, you can bring the form to Enrolment Services in Brock Hall.